-The GD25UF64E supports Quad SPI operation when using the "Quad Output Fast Read", "Quad I/O Fast Read" (6Bh, EBh) commands.
+The GD25LE128E supports Quad SPI operation when using the "Quad Output Fast Read", "Quad I/O Fast Read" (6BH, EBH) commands.
 These commands allow data to be transferred to or from the device at four times the rate of the standard SPI.
-When using the Quad SPI commands, the SI and SO pins become bidirectional I/O pins: IO0 and IO1, and the WP# pin become bidirectional I/O pin: IO2, in addition to IO3 pin.
-For GD25UF64E, the QE bit is set to 1 as default and cannot be changed.
+When using the Quad SPI commands, the SI and SO pins become bidirectional I/O pins: IO0 and IO1, and the WP# and HOLD#/RESET# pins become bidirectional I/O pins: IO2 and IO3.
+The Quad SPI commands require the non-volatile Quad Enable bit (QE) in Status Register set to 1.